rixiobarrios/react-hooks/README.md

 ## Movie API

-This project is meant to work along side [this movie API](https://git.generalassemb.ly/ga-wdi-boston/movie-api#movies) to demonstrate creating a basic single page application in React that talks to a Rails API.
+This project is meant to work along side [this movie API](https://sei-movie-api.herokuapp.com) to demonstrate creating a basic single page application in React that talks to a Rails API.

-### Lab: Setup Rails API

-Create a new folder in `temp` named `movie-api`.
-In this folder, we will clone our Rails API.

-In your `temp/movie-api` folder, fork, clone and follow the set up instructions for the Rails API.
+Navigate to [`/movies`](https://sei-movie-api.herokuapp.com/movies) in your browser.
+You should see an object with a key `'movies'` that points to an array of movie objects.
+We will use this movie data throughout this lesson.

 ### Discussion: `react-template`